 6. When the temperature is at 350, remove the lid with your gloves and get ready to add the goods.

-10. When the turkey is ready, and it’s done when the internal temperature reaches 170 to 180 degrees F on an instant read meat thermometer, put your gloves on, take the hook and gently lift the turkey from the oil.
-Remember, EVERYTHING is hot so carefully remove and place the turkey on a large, study flat pan or pot and DON’T TIP THE POT OVER.
+10. The turkey is ready when the internal temperature reaches 170 to 180 degrees F on an instant-read meat thermometer, put your gloves on, take the hook and gently lift the turkey from the oil.
+Remember, EVERYTHING is hot so carefully remove and place the turkey on a large, sturdy flat pan or pot and DON’T TIP THE POT OVER.

-WITH YOUR GLOVES ON, carefully lay the bird down and remove the stand by sliding it out.
-If possible, have another large pot filled half-way with warm, soapy water to put my utensils and tools in.
+WITH YOUR GLOVES ON, carefully lay the bird down and remove the cooking stand by sliding it out.
+If possible, have another large pot filled half-way with warm, soapy water so you can soak the cooking utensils.
 I prefer using DAWN.

 11. Turn burner off.